How Did Pepsi’s Kendall Jenner Train Wreck Ad Happen?

 It Takes a Village to Raise an Abomination

-First, it’s unfair to simply blame the in-house team for this.
+It’s unfair to simply blame the in-house team for this.
 An in-house team does not have unlimited power with the corporation; quite the contrary.
 In most cases, in-house teams are much easier to manipulate and push around.
 Individuals can be afraid to speak up for fear of being fired, and the opinions of external ad agencies are usually much more highly-regarded than those who work in the building.

 Talk about stumbling out of the gate.

 An ad like this can take months to develop, so it’s quite possible Lyons came into the production of the ad when the gears were already in motion.
 However, that’s certainly no excuse.
-One look at the initial write up, the storyboards, the use of Jenner, or the inclusion of a Black Lives Matter style of protest should have triggered huge red flags at first glance.
+One look at the initial write up, the storyboards, the use of Jenner or the inclusion of a Black Lives Matter style of protest should have triggered huge red flags at first glance.
 Any CMO worth his or her salt would have stopped this in its tracks.
 Mr. Lyons did not, which speaks volumes about his judgment, the management structure at Pepsi, and the role of the CMO.

 The Aftermath Was Handled Just as Poorly